Cofounders of Stanford Lab to Present Session at Elevate

 “Social media can be used for good.”

-During their upcoming session at Elevate by Psych Congress in Las Vegas, Nevada, Dr. Vasan and Dr. Aragam, cofounder and chief clinical officer at Brainstorm, will talk about their efforts to leverage social media for better mental health.
+During their upcoming session at Elevate by Psych Congress, Dr. Vasan and Dr. Aragam, cofounder and chief clinical officer at Brainstorm, will talk about their efforts to leverage social media for better mental health.
 The pair were behind Pinterest’s recent “compassionate search” initiative, which offers users free, evidence-based exercises to ease symptoms of stress, depression, and self-harm.

 “Pinterest came to us because they saw that some of the most common search terms users had were related to mental health, and they wanted to be able to deliver scientifically robust and clinically valid tools to their users,” said Dr. Vasan, a clinical assistant professor of psychiatry at Stanford who chairs the American Psychiatric Association Committee on Innovation.